Impact on Asthma

 Ensure that there is an effective system in place for staff to report leaks or other environmental building problems (e.g., a binder in front office, an email address, and key contact person).

-Monitor areas where leaks are identified, to make sure water-damaged materials are dried or replaced in 24-48 hours.
+Monitor areas where leaks are identified, to make sure water-damaged materials are dried or replaced within 48 hours.
 Assess if leaks are caused by activities in the school that require a behavioral response (e.g., students clogging a sink or toilet) or response to structural problems (e.g., leaky roof, pipes, and windows).
-A behavioral response may require increased educational and awareness about preventing the issue, while structure problems necessitate facility staff involvement and resources.
+A behavioral response may require increased educational and awareness about preventing the issue, while structural problems may require the involvement of facility staff and resources.

 Resources & Tools

 Mold, Environmental Protection Agency: Information and guidance on mold and indoor air quality in schools